awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-requirements-limits.md

 ## CloudWatch Logs<a name="lambda-requirements-cloudwatch-logs"></a>

-For information about Amazon CloudWatch Logs limits, see [CloudWatch Logs Limits](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html) in the *Amazon CloudWatch User Guide*\.
+For information about Amazon CloudWatch Logs quotas \(formerly known as limits\), see [CloudWatch Logs quotas](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html) in the *Amazon CloudWatch User Guide*\.

 ## Headers<a name="lambda-header-restrictions"></a>